maddo/maddo.github.io/_posts/2016-03-02-revisiting-godin.md

 ### Crossfit

 Going strong.
-Minimum of 2 days a week, and Gaby and are setting the goal of going 3 days a week for all of March.
+Minimum of 2 days a week, and Gaby and I are setting the goal of going 3 days a week for all of March.
 We're putting this month in turbo mode by adding [Whole 30](http://whole30.com/).
 We [did it once before](http://whole30food.blogspot.com/) and loved it!

 ### Writing every day?